Codecov uses a Yaml-style configuration methodology.

 master branch.
 You can change the Codecov default branch in your Yaml.

-By default Codecov will always use the current yaml on the branch being tested.
-If you would like to restrict changes to the yaml and always use the yaml on a specific branch you may declare the branch like this:
+Codecov will always use the current yaml on the branch being tested by default.
+If you would like to restrict changes to the yaml, and always use the yaml on a specific branch, you may declare the branch as shown below.

 codecov: strict_yaml_branch: master # only use the latest copy on master branch

-The Codecov Yaml file is the single-point of configuration and gives developers a transparent and version controlled file to adjust all Codecov settings.
+The Codecov Yaml file is the single-point of configuration, providing the developers with a transparent and version controlled file to adjust all Codecov settings.

-Nope.
-Review our default yaml which all projects use.
-However, if you need to customize your project in Codecov or add new notifications then the yaml is required.
+No. Review our default yaml, which all projects use.
+However, if you need to customize your project in Codecov, or add new notifications, then the yaml is required.